What is an Autobiography?

 Do you want to tell your life story in a traditional way, or would you rather spice things up?
 Find out which type of autobiography is best for what you're looking for.

-It can be difficult choosing the right one if they all sound so great!
-Here's an overview:
+It can be difficult to choose the right one if they all sound so great!
+Here are the different types of autobiography with examples:

 - Full Autobiography